cproctor/qualitative-coding/docs/manuscript.rst

 Several importers are available to format files, and can be specified using ``--importer`` (``-i``).
-The default importer, ``pandoc``, uses `Pandoc <https://pandoc.org/>`__ to convert files into plain-text, and then hard-wrap them at 80 characters. ``verbatim`` imports text files without making any changes.
+The default importer, ``pandoc``, uses `Pandoc <https://pandoc.org/>`__ to convert files into plain-text, and then hard-wrap them at 80 characters. ``vtt`` imports VTT files (a closed-caption format produced by Zoom and other services which transcribe audio), stripping away the timestamps and collapsing adjacent captions with the same speaker. ``verbatim`` imports text files without making any changes.
 Future importers will include text extraction from PDFs and automatic transcription of audio files.

 corpus move (mv)